QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

       storage: 10Gi
 ```

 We already developed QingCloud plugin to support Kubernetes PersistentVolumeClaim.
-And the plugin qingcloud-storageclass is integrated into the Kubernetes cluster by default, which means end users don't need any more configurations, so end users can skip setting annotations _volume.beta.kubernetes.io/storage-class: qingcloud-storageclass_ in PersistentVolumeClaim specification.
+And the plugin _qingcloud-storageclass_ is integrated into the Kubernetes cluster by default, which means end users don't need any more configurations, so end users can skip setting annotations _volume.beta.kubernetes.io/storage-class: qingcloud-storageclass_ in PersistentVolumeClaim specification.
 Please refer to the example of wordpress below for more details.

 qingcloud-storageclass supports high performance and super high performance volume types, which depends on the volume type of cluster nodes when deploying.
-The storage plugin will create corresponding volumes automatically based on the resource type of host instances, that's the reason Kubernetes App asks to use same resource type when deploying.
+The storage plugin will create corresponding volumes automatically based on the resource type of host instances.
+That's the reason Kubernetes App asks to use same resource type when deploying.

-To use capacity volume, specify _storage-class_ to _qingcloud-storageclass-capacity_.
+To use capacity volume, specify _storage-class_ to _qingcloud-storageclass-capacity_ instead of _qingcloud-storageclass_.
 Run the command as follows:

 ```shell